NCAA Athletes and the

 Form to Request Your NBS Results:

-Dear Student/Parent: If you can submit your request for results electronically via one of the two forms above, it greatly helps us in processing your request.
+Dear Student/Parent: If you can submit your request for results electronically via the button above, it greatly helps us in processing your request.

 We have found that not all computers work wonderfully with our electronic forms, but here are some things you can do to improve the possiblity that your data will get to us.
-First of all if you are using a PC, use Internet Explorer.
-If using a Mac, Safari seems to work.
-Note: these forms won't work at all on the iPad.
-Next, you may not have the latest version of
+First of all note that this form works only on a PC (not a Mac).
+Next, it only works on Internet Explorer.
+You must have the latest version of Adobe Reader

 Frequently Asked Questions From NCAA Student Athletes About